 Charles Simon - Actor Charles Simon had a long and busy career in which he played dozens of parts on stage, screen and radio.
 He was born in Tettenhall Wood (then in Staffordshire) in 1909 as the younger son of three children of an army family.
 After leaving school at 14 he opted for the stage, training at the Irving Academy of Dramatic Art in Cheltenham and first appeared professionally at a local cinema reciting The Shooting Of Dan McGrew to accompany the 1924 silent movie of that name.
 In 1928 he arrived at Stratford, and in 1936 he founded the Darlington Repertory Company - becoming a friend of George Bernard Shaw - which lasted until 1951.
 After wartime Royal Air Force service as a Bomber Command staff officer he joined the BBC repertory company and made more than 1,000 broadcasts.
 He didn’t relinquish the stage.
 At Lowestoft weekly rep in the mid-1950s he was a mentor to the young Barbara Leigh Hunt, who said he was ‘a wonderful light comedian with a tremendous sense of style’.
 Charles found national fame when he took over the role of Dr James Dale opposite Jessie Matthews -always ‘worried about Jim’ in BBC radio’s soap opera Mrs Dale’s Diary, rebranded as The Dales.
 When the series ended in 1969 he went on to appear in more than 20 films, dozens of television programmes and many stage roles.
 He spent six years as master of ceremonies at the Lyric Theatre music hall in Covent Garden, memorably played a grotesque geriatric in Dennis Potter’s The Singing Detective, and was seen on the big screen in Shadowlands, Mike Leigh’s Topsy Turvy and 102 Dalmatians.
 He made his at the National Theatre at the age of 80 and toured the world tour with the Cheek By Jowl theatre company.
 His performances combined mischievousness and sardonic wit with a malicious glee, subtly suggesting aspects of character in a single glance.
 His career began playing juvenile leads for actor-manager Seymour Hicks in the 1920s and by the time of his death in 2002, Charles’ 79-year career was the longest in British showbusiness.
 He worked with Peter O’Toole on his last film, The Final Curtain, which was released posthumously, and had just finished making a television commercial in Italy when he died.
 The producers asked him to stay on for an extra week because he was the life and soul of the party, and they were enjoying his company so much.
 Charles married twice and is survived by a son and two daughters, who were with him when he passed away peacefully in his sleep.

 Slade - The band started out as the N’Betweens in the 1960s and rose to prominence a decade later with 17 consecutive Top 20 hits and six number one singles.
 All of their chart-toppers were written by singer Noddy Holder and bass guitarist Jim Lea, who like drummer Don Powell was both born and raised around Wolverhampton.
 Joined by lead guitarist Dave Hill, the band changed its name via Ambrose Slade to The Slade and, finally, Slade, and abandoned their temporary skinhead look.
 Managed by Chas Chandler, Slade became the most successful British group of the 1970s glam rock era and were the first act to have three singles enter charts at number one.
 They sold more singles in the UK than any other group of the period and Merry Xmas Everybody sold over a million copies globally.
-They toured Europe and the USA, made the underrated cult film, Slade In Flame, released over thirty albums, and were acknowledged as a major influence by artists such as Kiss, Mötley Crüe, Queen, Noel Gallagher and The Clash.
+They toured Europe and the USA (playing to massive audiences of 50,000 people), made the underrated cult film, Slade In Flame, released over thirty albums, and were acknowledged as a major influence by artists such as Kiss, Mötley Crüe, Queen, Noel Gallagher and The Clash.
+Noddy was the first frontman to encourage audiece participation and soon everyone was doing it.
+Kurt Cobain formed Nirvana after seeing the band and Noel Gallagher said that Oasis would not have existed without Slade.
 When glam rock ended, Slade continued to tour and record and stole the 1980 Reading Festival to become the darlings of the music press.
 Noddy left in 1991 after 25 years, wearied by constant touring and effectively managing the day to day running of the band, and Jimmy Lea effectively retired from live work.
 Don and Dave formed Slade II with three other musicians and they continue to perform as Slade.
 Watch video

 Nigel Slater - Food writer, journalist and broadcaster Nigel Slater was born in 1958 in Wolverhampton, where his father co-owned the Universal Engineering factory.
 Nigel grew up in a large mock tudor house in Sandringham Road and attended Woodfield Avenue School in Penn.
 Best known for the uncomplicated, comfort food recipes found in his early books such as The 30-Minute Cook and Real Cooking, he also writes for The Observer and Marie Claire.
 His moving, award-winning autobiography, Toast: The Story of A Boy's Hunger, focused on his love of food, childhood, family relationships and his burgeoning sexuality.
 Nigel called this ‘the most intimate memoir that any food person has ever written’ and the bestseller was filmed starring Ken Stott as his father and Helena Bonham-Carter as his stepmother, complete with dodgy local accent.
 The film opens in the summer of 1967, with Nigel and his mother admiring the pork pies in Percy W Salt’s grocery shop in Penn Road.
 ‘Wolverhampton - the culinary capital of the Midlands.’
 Nigel’s television programmes have included Channel 4’s Real Food Show and a six part series, Simple Suppers, for the BBC.
 His many other books include Eating for England, Real Food, Appetite, The Kitchen Diaries, and Tender.
 Nigel was Glenfiddich Trophy and Cookery Writer of the Year in 1999 and has been a guest castaway on the Radio 4’s Desert Island Discs, when his favourite track was Teddy Bears Picnic by Henry Hall.